ansys/pymapdl/doc/source/getting_started/docker.rst

-Because of the linking between host ports and Docker ports (``-p`` argument), you do not need to specify the IP when connecting to a local container.
+Because of the linking between host ports and Docker ports (``-p`` argument), you do not need to specify the IP address when connecting to a local container.
-However, if you are trying to connect to a WSL local distribution you need to specify the IP address of the WSL instance (normally ``127.0.0.1``) since no port mapping is done between both.
+However, if you are trying to connect to a WSL local distribution, you must specify the IP address of the WSL instance (normally ``127.0.0.1``) because no port mapping is done between both.

-For example:
+Here is an example:

 .. code:: python